 The Staff Training Action Team is dedicated to improving ongoing staff training for all members of the Kansas City Public Library.
-We accomplish this goal through inservices, video instruction, online engagement, and monthly challenges.
-We maintain new hire orientation and training materials and provide opportunities for continuing education and staff development.
+We accomplish this goal through in-services, video instruction, online engagement, and monthly challenges.
+We maintain new hire orientation and training materials and provide opportunities for continuing education for Library staff.

-During my time as chair, we identified ten primary areas of need for staff training, developed and executed training in three of those areas, and made substantial progress developing training for a fourth.
+During my time as chair, we identified nine primary areas of need for staff training, developed and executed training in three of those areas, and made substantial progress developing training for a fourth.
 We also defined a larger institutional vision for more robust and ongoing staff training resources.

 - Building a Community of Readers Task Force (Kansas City Public Library, 2015)

 The Building a Community of Readers initiative strives to heighten appreciation for the value of reading, cultivate a communitywide love of reading, and accordingly position Kansas City to reap the social and economic benefits of being one of the most literate cities in America.
 The Task Force plans strategies, initiative, and events to achieve this goal.